mideind/Tokenizer/README.rst

 The package contains a dictionary of common Icelandic abbreviations, in the file ``src/tokenizer/Abbrev.conf``.

-Tokenizer is derived from a corresponding module in the `Greynir project <https://greynir.is>`_ (GitHub repository `here <https://github.com/vthorsteinsson/Reynir>`_), by the same authors.
+Tokenizer is an independent spinoff from the `Greynir project <https://greynir.is>`_ (GitHub repository `here <https://github.com/vthorsteinsson/Reynir>`_), by the same authors.
 Note that Tokenizer is licensed under the MIT license while Greynir is licensed under GPLv3.